soulseekah/metabolic/README.md

 # metabolic

-A WordPress plugin and developer API to optimize post, user, taxonomy, site, term and comment meta by combining sequential operations into a handful of SQL queries.
+A WordPress plugin and developer API to optimize post, user, term and comment meta by combining sequential operations into a handful of SQL queries.

 ## Usage